apache/beam/src/get-started/wordcount-example.md

 ### Windowing

-Beam uses a concept called **Windowing** to subdivide a `PCollection` into a bounded set of elements.
+Beam uses a concept called **Windowing** to subdivide a `PCollection` into bounded sets of elements.
 PTransforms that aggregate multiple elements process each `PCollection` as a succession of multiple, finite windows, even though the entire collection itself may be of infinite size (unbounded).